US plans to indict Cuba’s Raul Castro, says Department of Justice official

 The timing of the potential indictment, which would need to be approved by a grand jury, was not immediately clear, but the official said it sounds imminent.

-The potential indictment of the 94-year-old former president of Cuba and brother of Fidel Castro, the revolutionary who led the island from 1959 to 2008, is expected to focus on the downing of aircraft, the official said.
+The potential indictment of the 94-year-old former president of Cuba and brother of Fidel Castro, is expected to focus on the downing of aircraft, the official said on condition of anonymity.

-US media outlet CBS previously reported that the conduct at issue in the case relates to Cuba’s deadly 1996 shooting down of planes operated by humanitarian group Brothers to the Rescue.
+US media outlet CBS previously reported that the case relates to Cuba’s deadly 1996 shootdown of planes operated by humanitarian group Brothers to the Rescue.

 Representatives for Cuba’s foreign ministry did not immediately respond to a request for comment outside of normal business hours.